Asdjamez/Bike_Share_Project/README.md

+    👋 Hi, I’m Ashutosh Pathak
+    👀 I’m interested in R & Python
+    🌱 I’m currently learning Data Science and Analytics 📫 How to reach me ... you can reach me on ashutosh.pathak00@gmail.com

 ## Introduction

 Welcome to the Cyclistic bike-share analysis case study!
 In this case study, we will perform many real-world tasks of a junior data analyst.
 We will work for a fictional company, Cyclistic, and meet different characters and team members.In order to answer the key business questions, We will follow the steps of the data analysis process: ask, prepare, process, analyze,share, and act.